Skip to content

 Best for: Coaches and creators running regular live webinars

-WebinarNinja sits in a practical price range for small businesses that run webinars consistently.
+WebinarNinja consolidated to a single plan in 2025 and now bills purely on attendee capacity.
+You configure the audience size you need when you subscribe; there are no separate Starter / Pro / Business tiers.
 The platform includes registration pages, automated emails, screen share, polls, and Q&A out of the box.
 Recording is included and stored in the cloud.

 4. Demio